 When I was 10 my father bought me an Amiga computer.
 The kind that you would have to connect to your TV as it did not have a monitor.

 At the beginning of the 90s, this was considered a hi-tech device:

 But that computer was broken and could not be connected to a cassette player.
 This meant that I could not load and play any games on it.
 Cuz, yes during those times a game was stored on a cassette tape.

 The only thing I could do with that that computer was to run the BASIC programming language on it.

-The funny thing was that after you write that code for enough number of times, those stage lines start to have some logic.
-I've started to change the color codes, the pixel values and see what was happening.
+The funny thing was that after you write that code enough times, those stage lines start to have some logic.
+I've started to change the color codes, and the pixel values and see what was happening.
 Trial and error.

 I was feeling like a wizard learning spells.

-This did not get any practical application until highschool when I've discovered that I can skip a lot of the boring classes by taking part in some scholar computer contests.
+This did not get any practical application until high school when I discovered that I can skip a lot of the boring classes by taking part in some scholarly computer contests.

 And from there realized I could make this into a job and so on ...

 - programming can be thought at a very young age.
 I was 10 years when started how to code, and for sure, I don't have any special IQ.